Caminho Fatima: Casa da Lima Reveals

 You will enter Fatima via the ‘backdoor’.
 At the end of the route there is a small dirt road with lots of stones which goes up to Fatima.
 It is in the shadow.
 In Winter this road becomes a stream.
 When you enter the village you’ll see a house being renovated, already for a long time.
 Looks like they will never finish.
 You see an ugly cement thing, which we cannot call a house yet.
 They are working on the street, so there is not a real nice ‘entre’ to the real thing here.

-It is not a short walking day today unlike the amount km tell you.
+It is not a short walking day today.
 In Fatima there are several places where the children saw the angels and Maria.
-We are visiting these sacred and touristic places.
+You are visiting these sacred and touristic places too.

 One of the children Lucia lived in Coimbra in the Carmelite cloister.
-That is also why the Carmelite route starts in Coimbra in front of the cloister.
+That is also why the Carmelite route starts in a kind of hidden place in Coimbra in front of the cloister.
 Recently she died.
 In her memory they made an archive and her humble life as a sister is described here.
 If you are very religious and you would want to go here it is possible.
-I heard lots of buses with pilgrims go to this place.
+I heard that some buses with pilgrims go to this place.
 When we visited it looked like an abandoned place.
-For us, the place where the children are buried, first in Ourem and when the Sanctuary in Fatima was built just like the children said Maria told them, is more intersting and not totally not abandoned!
+For us, the place where the children are buried, first in Ourem and when the Sanctuary in Fatima was built, just like the children said Maria told them, is more interesting and not totally not abandoned!
 On the 12 May or October you are there with hundreds thousands others!
-It will never be abondoned in Fatima
+It will never be abondoned in Fatima.

 There are websites about the Fatima route, but unfortunately there are no albergues and there is no app included.
-Some routes are very short and some too long.
+Some stages described are very short and some too long.
 I adjusted the stages, just to balance the whole caminho for you.

 Day 6 Continuing your Caminho

 We reached our goal yesterday!
-The big question is: Did you come back with us on day 5?
-That means you can go where you like to and continue your journey.
+The big question is: do you like to continue to Santiago de Compostela?
+That means you can go where you like to and continue your journey to Coimbra.
 Or…

-Did you like it so much and would you like to walk further to Santiago de Compostela and continue your pilgrimage?
+Do you like it so much and would you like to walk further to Santiago de Compostela from Fatima and continue your pilgrimage?
 The yellow arrows from Fatima are good, sometimes you’ll see light yellow, but if you pay attention, they will lead you to Tomar.
+But then you have to stay in Fatima after walking day 5.

 First to the rich Convent of the Templars in Tomar, 30 km further east from Fatima and then the way to Santiago.
 You can sleep in between after 17 km in Fungalvaz.
-Not a bad idea because in Tomar walking up to the castle and monsatry of the Templars is a must.
-And when your feet doesn’t want to carry you anymore it is really pity.
+Not a bad idea because in Tomar walking up to the castle and monastery of the Templars is a must.
+And when your feet don’t want to carry you anymore, it is really pity.
 I think you can say that this place is one of the richest places build in history.
 The Templars where men of the Pope, supported by the church and they were the first to introduce a bank system.
 Pilgrims could get ‘traveler checks’ for their pilgrimage!
-You can imagine they had a lot of coin to build their ‘kingdom’ on the way to Jerusalem
+You can imagine they had a lot of coin to build their ‘kingdom’ on the way to Jerusalem.

 .

-It is a hard track with lots of big stones and you have to climb and go down again.
-But then when you are tired like we were; A lovely village with hostel pop up.
-You have to call when you get there.
-You could cook there yourself, and you probably will be alone there.
+It is a hard track with lots of big stones and you have to climb up and go down again.
+But then when you are tired like we were; A lovely village with a hostel pop up.
+You have to call a man, when you get there.
+You could cook there yourself, and you probably will be alone.
 There is a restaurant, cafe, and mini-mercado, and big garden where you can sit too.